ghuang14/ghuang14.github.io/_pages/about.md

 # About

-My name is Gangqi (Alex) Huang.
+My name is Gangqi Huang.
 I am a second-year PhD student at [University of California, Santa Cruz](https://ucsc.edu), under the supervision of Professor [Yuanchao Xu](https://yuanchaoxu6.github.io/) and Professor [Heiner Litz](https://hlitz.github.io).
 My research interests include computer systems and computer architecture, with a specific focus on **Architecture Support for CXL** and **Memory Systems**.

+Please feel free to reach out to me by email at alexhuang1403 [at] ucsc [dot] edu.

 # Education